scenerystack/community/docs/reference/api/tambo/multiSelectionSoundPlayerFactory.md

 # multiSelectionSoundPlayerFactory

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/multiSelectionSoundPlayerFactory.ts](https://github.com/phetsims/tambo/blob/main/js/multiSelectionSoundPlayerFactory.ts) for the most up-to-date information.

 ## Overview

 The multiSelectionSoundPlayerFactory singleton is used to create a set of sound players that are similar to one